 We also find that as we age more muscle mass turns to fat, with an average of 14 – 30% increase between the ages of 25 to 75.
 A lot of this has to do with hormone composition in our bodies, but don’t use this as an excuse to slack off with exercise and diet control or you could quickly exceed these averages.

 Our muscles will shrink alongside this increase in fat, getting smaller and less robust.
 This is usually followed closely by bone loss as our bones slow their repair cycles and become thinner and more porous.
 This will also be paired with a decrease in the cartilage in our joints (and this is why as we age our joints become increasingly sore as more strain is put on them).

 For most of us, we won’t notice the gradual decrease in our taste or smell as we reach our 50s.
 As we age our taste buds decrease in sensitivity and we tend to taste sweet and salt more than bitter and sour.
 Our sense of smell also decreases meaning we detect less of the nuances of complex foods and flavours.

 In a healthy brain there is a varied but not drastic decrease in the nerve cells of the brain.
 But as cells are lost new connections are made, new clusters are used, or duplicate functional groups are used as redundancies.
 The receptors that send signals to the brain may decrease also meaning our sense of touch and pain change as we grow older.
 This can be due to decreasing spinal fluid or any number of reasons.

-As we age we also become more susceptible to stroke, Alzheimer’s Disease, or other Dementia, which is why working out our brain is just as important as the rest of our body as we age.
+As we age we also become more susceptible to stroke, Alzheimer’s disease, or other dementias, which is why exercising our brain is just as important as the rest of our body as we age.

 If you have any concerns or would like some help living more comfortably at home, please don’t hesitate to give us a call at 1-866-982-2737 and speak with some about setting up an at home care assessment today.